niftools/blender_niftools_addon/docs/development/design.rst

    - Write Python code which test the blender scene against the desired feature: *b_check* method of the test class.

+5. Now implement the feature in the import and export scripts, until the regression test passes.

 That's it!